 Non-rated issues with solid credit qualities also figure into the investment mix.
 While most of our holdings have been evaluated by a Nationally Recognized Statistical Rating Organization ( an “NRSRO”) such as S&P Global Ratings, Moody’s Investors Service, or Fitch Ratings, our portfolio managers have enhanced yield over the years by investing with unrated but creditworthy issuers who intentionally forgo the time and expense of obtaining a published rating.

 1 Oppenheimer Rochester also manages long-term muni bond funds in Arizona, Maryland, Massachusetts, Michigan, Minnesota, North Carolina, Ohio and Virginia; effective as of the close of the New York Stock Exchange on March 24, 2016, the purchase and exchange of shares for these eight funds were restricted to existing shareholders, subject to certain exceptions.
 Please see the prospectus supplements of these funds for further information.

-2 For our limited term funds, the purchase of below-investment-grade issues is limited to 5% of fund assets.
-The restriction is applied at time of purchase and includes unrated securities that are rated internally by OppenheimerFunds, Inc. Market fluctuations or credit rating changes may cause a fund’s holdings of below-investment-grade securities to exceed this restriction.
+2 The restriction is applied at time of purchase and includes unrated securities that are rated internally by OppenheimerFunds, Inc. Market fluctuations or credit rating changes may cause a fund’s holdings of below-investment-grade securities to exceed this restriction.
 Your financial advisor can provide more information about the limited term and AMT-free muni funds that generate income exempt from state and local income taxes.